wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 ## Video courses

-If you have a subscription to OReilly.com, <a target="_blank" href="https://www.linkedin.com/in/sandervanvugt/">Sander van Vugt</a> has a <a target="_blank" href="https://learning.oreilly.com/videos/kubernetes-and-cloud/9780137993413/">video course</a> on Kubernetes and Cloud Native Associate (KCNA) published by Pearson IT Certification.
+If you have a subscription to OReilly.com:

+* <a target="_blank" href="https://www.linkedin.com/in/sandervanvugt/">Sander van Vugt</a> has a <a target="_blank" href="https://learning.oreilly.com/videos/kubernetes-and-cloud/9780137993413/">video course</a> on Kubernetes and Cloud Native Associate (KCNA) published by Pearson IT Certification.
 He also has a
 <a target="_blank" href="https://learning.oreilly.com/live-events/kubernetes-and-cloud-native-associate-kcna-crash-course/0636920074599/">live course 6-10am MT Dec 1 & 2, 2022</a>.

+* <a target="_blank" href="https://learning.oreilly.com/library/view/hands-on-infrastructure-monitoring/9781789612349/" title="from Packt">11 hour Hands-On Infrastructure Monitoring with Prometheus 2019</a> by Joel Bastos, Pedro Araujo

 ## Resources